ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/cf_utility_usage_notes.md

 Intitialze domain and generate and store a symmetric key for protecting, for example, a local store.

-This scenario uses the utility twice on startup, The first call certifesthe OS within the security domain.
+This scenario uses the utility twice on startup, The first call certifes the VM within the security domain.
 The second generates, stores and outputs a symmetric key to protect a local resource (like a dmverity or dmcrypt enables disk).
 On restart (unless a reinit is demanded), this utility is called only